-Flint residents seek bottled water delivery in lead contamination crisis
+Flint residents seek bottled water delivery as lead exposure persists

 Mike Murphy, attorney for the state, said the problems are being addressed, including replacing corroded lead water pipes.
 Officials previously said in court documents they are working on a planned water delivery program.

+Flint's interim chief financial officer, David Sabuda, said in court that delivering water would financially cripple the city.

+Also on Wednesday, former Michigan Department of Health and Human Services employee Corinne Miller entered into an agreement with state prosecutors, pleading no contest to the misdemeanor charge of willful neglect of duty by a public officer, avoiding jail time and agreeing to cooperate with investigators.

-(Reporting by Serena Maria Daniels; Additional reporting by David Bailey in Minneapolis; Writing by Ben Klayman; Editing by James Dalgleish)
+Reporting by Serena Maria Daniels; Additional reporting by David Bailey in Minneapolis; Writing by Ben Klayman; Editing by James Dalgleish and Alden Bentley